Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 A patient who is given an intravenous drug is in a state of deep sedation if he or she loses either the ability to respond rationally to command or any protective reflexes at any time during the procedure.

 The Anesthesia Advisory Committee (AAC) must complete a satisfactory inspection of your office before a permit is issued.
 The AAC reviews applications and performs inspections under the Board’s direction.
+You must submit:

 It is your responsibility to arrange for the Board to receive all documents listed below.
 If clarification is needed, the Board may request more information or documents.